Krishmanthi/azure-staticweb-demo/README.md

-# Kavindu Umayanga - Azure Static Web Demo 🌐
+# Kemitha Krishmanthi - Azure Static Web Demo 🌐

 This is a simple, modern, and fully responsive **static personal portfolio website** created for a Microsoft Learn Student Ambassadors (MLSA) session.